Zum Hauptinhalt springen

 CHF 29,65 inkl.
 MwSt

-Compassionate, worldly and prescient, Greppi brings us a story that has much to say about the world we live in today, about an individual who kept hope alive in one of the darkest times and places known to humankind.
+Compassionate, worldly and prescient, Greppi brings to light a universal story about an individual who kept hope alive in one of the darkest times and places known to man.

 Carlo Greppi (1982) is a historian at the University of Turin and author of numerous essays on the history of the twentieth century.
 For Laterza, he is the editor of the series ‘Fact Checking: History Under the Test of Facts’.
 His latest book is Il Buon Tedesco (2021, Fiuggi History Award 2021; Giacomo Matteotti Award 2022) which sold 10,000+ copies.
 Howard Curtis (1949) is a British translator of French, Italian and Spanish fiction.
 He has translated works by the likes of Gianrico Carofiglio, Lluís Quintana-Murci, Beppe Fenoglio and Georges Simenon.
 His translations have won the John Florio Prize, Premio Campiello Europa, the Marsh Award for Children’s Literature in Translation, and been shortlisted for the Independent Foreign Fiction Prize, Oxford-Weidenfeld Translation Prize and Best Translated Book Award among many others.